 While fabric is generally more susceptible to stains and spills than leather, many modern fabrics like bouclé fabric are treated with stain-resistant coatings, making them easier to clean and maintain.

 The Lucas Performance Bouclé Sofa is fully upholstered in performance fabric that is durable and resistant to stains.

 The longevity of fabric sofas largely depends on the quality of the fabric.
 High-quality, tightly woven fabrics tend to be more durable and resistant to abrasion and fraying from daily use.

 Recommended read: How to Clean a Fabric Sofa

 When choosing between a leather and fabric sofa, it's essential to consider the climate of your region, as each material can react differently to varying environmental conditions.

 Leather sofas are more suited for dry and temperate climates.
 Leather is a natural material that can be sensitive to extreme environmental conditions, particularly high humidity.
-In very humid climates, leather may absorb moisture from the air, which can lead to swelling and potential damage to the material over time.
+In very humid climates like Singapore, leather may absorb moisture from the air, which can lead to swelling and potential damage to the material over time.